sjbrown/1kfa/mod_guide_player.md

 The player should write a descriptive name for the armour like "Padded" or "Chainmail" or "Full plate" and write that at the top of a card.
-The description will impact the narrative -- it's hard to sneak or swim in full plate armour.
+The description will impact Fictional Positioning -- it's hard to sneak or swim in full plate armour.

 Here are some example armours: